Wallaby (ferry): Design and construction

 Designed by civil engineer and naval architect, Norman Selfe, Wallaby was the world's second double-ended screw ferry.
 The North Shore Ferry Company's order for Wallaby was first, however, a Liverpool to Birkenhead ferry in England was the first double-ended screw ferry delivered into service.

 Wallaby was built by W. Dunn of Berrys Bay for £4,834.
-Her 35 hp compound steam engine was built by Mort's Dock and Engineering and could push her to 10 knots.
+Her 35 hp compound steam engine was built by Mort's Dock & Engineering Company and could push her to 10 knots.
 She was the first Sydney ferry to have half-wheel and chains, a steering system used on Sydney ferry steamers for almost another fifty years.
 Enclosed wheelhouses were added later.

 The 33.1 m long Wallaby could carry up to 305 passengers.
 Unusually, Wallaby's lower deck superstructure extended the full width of the hull to the inner sponsons.
 Thus, with no bulwarks there was no outside passenger area or seating on this level.
 It was the first ferry to have glazing across the whole lower deck.
 Previously, ferries had a glazed saloon only at one end for ladies, while the other end was only equipped with curtains which could be unrolled in bad weather.
 In choppy conditions, her low freeboard often allowed water to flow across the main deck.

 Double-ended ferries did not need to turn around at the ports, making maneuvering easier and the transfer of cargo and passengers much faster.
 This was particularly useful at the increasingly busy main terminus of Circular Quay in Sydney Cove.
 Sydney already had a number double-ended paddle steamers, however, the double-ended screw ferry was a more difficult undertaking.

 It is thought that she may have been meant to be called "Willoughby", and at the launch, the ship's sponsor mispronounced the name as "Wallaby".